aws-samples/amazon-kinesis-data-analytics-blueprints/apps/java-datastream/kds-to-s3-datastream-java/README.md

 aws s3 cp target/<<your generated jar>> ${S3_BUCKET}/{S3_FILE_KEY}
 ```

-4. Follow instructions in the [`cdk-infra`](cdk-infra/README.md) folder to deploy the infrastructure associated with this app - such as MSK Serverless and the Kinesis Data Analytics application.
+4. Follow instructions in the [`cdk-infra`](cdk-infra/README.md) folder to deploy the infrastructure associated with this app - such as the source KDS stream and the Kinesis Data Analytics application.

-5. Follow instructions in [orders-datagen](../../../datagen/orders-datagen/README.md) to create topic and generate data into MSK.
+5. Follow instructions in [orders-datagen](../../../datagen/orders-datagen/README.md) to create topic and generate data into the source KDS stream.

 6. Start your Kinesis Data Analytics application from the AWS console.